-Infants with biliary atresia usually appear healthy at birth.
-Most often, symptoms develop between two weeks and two months of life, and may include:
+Most infants with biliary atresia appear healthy right after birth.
+Symptoms do not usually develop until they’re between two weeks and two months old.

 - Distended abdomen